How to Verify Spotify Without Your Mobile Number

 Google Voice numbers work for verification in some but not all regions.

-LinkedIn or Twitter account linking is not an option for Spotify verification.
+Linking a LinkedIn or Twitter account is not an option for Spotify verification.

 If you already have an account, use the Forgot Password option to reset via email.